canonical/lxd/doc/cloud-init.md

 ```

 LXD supports [cloud-init](https://launchpad.net/cloud-init) via the following instance or profile
-configuration keys
+configuration keys:

 * `cloud-init.vendor-data`
 * `cloud-init.user-data`
 * `cloud-init.network-config`

+For more information, see the [`cloud-init` instance options](instance-options-cloud-init), and the documentation for the [LXD data source](https://cloudinit.readthedocs.io/en/latest/topics/datasources/lxd.html) in the `cloud-init` documentation.

-Before trying to use it, however, first determine which image source you are
+Before trying to use `cloud-init`, however, first determine which image source you are
 about to use as not all images have the `cloud-init` package installed.

 The images from the `ubuntu` and `ubuntu-daily` remotes are all `cloud-init` enabled.